stefan-kolb/nucleus/wiki/adapter_tests.md

 * You must be allowed to create at least 3 additional applications with your account, otherwise the quota restrictions will invalidate the test results.
 * A complete recording of a single vendor usually takes 5 up to 15 minutes.
 Openshift currently takes more than 30 minutes.
 If you only require a certain functionality to be tested (during development), make sure to comment out irrelevant sections in the `spec/adapter/support/shared_example_adapters_valid.rb` file.
-* cloudControl requires you to change the application names if the previous recording was made within the last 2 days, otherwise if fails because the name is still locked.
-Change the name in the `spec/adapter/v1/cloud_control_spec.rb`.

 ### Missing or invalid VCR recording